userdw/Intel_Ready_to_Fly_Drone/07._Basic_Image_Processing_with_OpenCV_and_Python/01._Images/README.md

 cv2.destroyAllWindows()
 ```

-The output image should be the same as image below.
+The output image should be the same as image below, representing hue, lightness, and saturation channel respectively.

 <img src="/images/HLS_Lenna.jpg" height="200">